Dorothy McAuliffe: Later career

 McAuliffe speaking at the U.S.-Africa Leaders Summit in 2022.

 Non-profit work

 She served on the boards of FoodCorps, the John F. Kennedy Center for the Performing Arts, and the Smithsonian Institution.
 After her term as First Lady of Virginia ended, McAuliffe joined Share Our Strength as the National Policy Advisor for the No Kid Hungry VA campaign.

 Politics

 In 2018, McAuliffe considered running for the Democratic nomination to challenge Rep. Barbara Comstock (R) for the U.S. House of Representatives in Virginia's 10th congressional district, but ultimately decided not to.

 In 2020, McAuliffe advocated for the passage of a bill in Virginia that would allow workers up to 12 weeks of paid leave after the birth or adoption of a child, or to take care of a sick family member.

 On June 3, 2022, it was announced that McAuliffe was appointed the Special Representative for Global Partnerships by President Joe Biden.

+In March 2026, McAuliffe said she would run for Congress in Virginia's 7th congressional district.
+She dropped out on May 17, 2026 after the U.S. Supreme Court struck down the redistricting map which was approved in the 2026 Virginia redistricting referendum.